soni653/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+Document object model > it allows JS to modify HTML elements through an abstracted version of an HTML page/site.

 2. What is an event?

+An event is an instance of an action taking place.
+Could be as simple as a click, or could be when the entire page is loaded.

 3. What is an event listener?

+An event listener looks for an event, possibly an event on a specific part of the DOM, and then executes a function

 4. Why would we convert a NodeList into an Array?

+So you can use array functions to manipulate the data in a node list

 5. What is a component?

+Components are the building block to modern application development.
+Being able to use HTML, CSS, and JS in a reusable way opens up new possibilities for web developers.

 ### Git Set up